polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/file-system/list-folders-recursively

 This endpoint lists all folders recursively starting from the specified **[folder]** argument.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[folder]__ - Root folder of where to start listing folders.
+Will return all folders existing within this folder to caller

 #### GET magic/system/file-system/list-files-recursively

 This endpoint returns all files recursively from within the specified **[folder]** folder.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[folder]__ - Root folder of where to start listing files.
+Will return all files existing within this folder to caller

 #### GET magic/system/file-system/list-files

 This endpoint lists all files within the specified **[folder]** folder, optionally containing the specified **[filter]** criteria.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[folder]__ - Folder to list files within
+* __[filter]__ - Optional filter criteria filenames must contain in order to be considered a match

 #### GET magic/system/file-system/list-folders

 This endpoint lists all folders within the specified **[folder]** folder.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[folder]__ - Folder to list folder within

 #### POST magic/system/file-system/rename